-- Getting your foot in the door for positions with higher pay and responsibility
+- Get your foot in the door for positions with higher pay and responsibility.

-- Working flexible hours — part time or full time, evening and weekend hours often available
+- Work flexible hours including part-time or full-time, evening and weekend hours.

-- Build rapport and appreciate the differences in people you work with and sell to.
+- Build rapport and appreciate the differences in colleagues and customers.

 - Sell products that are useful or enjoyable to customers.